online-ml/beaver/README.md

 docker-compose up
 ```

-Go to [http://localhost:3000](http://localhost:3000/) to check out the UI.
-This is a read-only interface.
-Interacting with the system happens through an API.
+Go to [http://localhost:8501/](http://localhost:8501/) to access the user interface.

-Go to [http://localhost:8080/topics](http://localhost:8080/topics) to see all the kafka topics and their content easily as you run your models.

 The recommended next step is to move on to the examples.
 That will give you an understanding of the workflow which Beaver enables.

 ## 👀 Examples

 - [🚕 Taxis](examples/taxis)

-## 📈 Dashboard
-Go to [http://localhost:4000/](http://localhost:4000/d/-GzUaVo4z/model-performance-dashboard-sample?orgId=1) to check out the sample Grafana Dashboard included for Taxi demo.

 ## 🚀 Deployment